Consilia Virginia

 Structural & Security Counsel for Private Organizations

 There is no such thing as perfect security.
-What is achievable is a well-matched combination of intuition, systematization, and current methods and technology — calibrated to a specific context, threat environment, and organisation.
-That combination can make all the difference.
+What is achievable is a well-matched combination of instinct, intuition, systematization, and current methods and technology — calibrated to a specific context, threat environment, and organisation.
+That combination matters.
 We review and strengthen each element: preparedness, technical systems, and the procedures governing their use, with attention to protocol efficiency and the practical demands placed on the people operating them.
 Advisory delivered through our vetted practitioner network.

 Risk & Posture Review